hasanmoudud/geocompr/main.md

 #> [1] "+proj=utm +zone=30 +datum=WGS84 +units=m +no_defs"
 ```

-Maps of UTM zones such as that provided by [dmap.co.uk](http://www.dmap.co.uk/utmworld.htm) confirm: the London is in UTM zone 30U.
+Maps of UTM zones such as that provided by [dmap.co.uk](http://www.dmap.co.uk/utmworld.htm) confirm that London is in UTM zone 30U.
 <!-- London can be transformed into this CRS as follows (result not shown): -->
 <!-- idea: create figure showing UTM zones -->